The Regional Public Goods Initiative

-The Initiative for the Promotion of Regional Public Goods (RPG Initiative) is based on the rationale that the countries of Latin America and the Caribbean share both challenges and opportunities for development that can be addressed or seized upon more effectively and efficiently at a regional level through collective action and cooperation.
-The Initiative is also a response to the increasing importance of South-South cooperation (SSC) in the development agenda of most LAC countries and the IDB’s commitment to be an active partner in a South-South led learning and cooperation process.
+The Regional Public Goods Initiative of the Inter-American Development Bank (IDB) is based on the premise that the countries of Latin America and the Caribbean (LAC) share numerous development challenges that can be addressed more effectively and efficiently at a regional level through collective action and cooperation.
+The Initiative is also a response to the increasing importance of South-South cooperation (SSC) in the development agenda of LAC countries and the IDB, who is committed to being an active partner in development through a South-South led learning and cooperation process.

 Definition of regional public goods